How Egg-laying Hens Are Farmed and Killed

 Injuries

-Keel bone (sternum) fractures in hens are one of the major welfare concerns for farmed hens.
-Not only do they cause them pain for weeks at a time but a fracture can limit their movement, making it difficult for them to get up to perches or protect themselves from aggressive pecking.
-The keel bone needs adequate calcium to ‘ossify’ but due to the large amounts of calcium needed for egg laying, hens keel bones are never able to form fully.19Riber.
-A, Casey-Trott T and Herskin.M The Influence of Keel Bone Damage on Welfare of Laying Hens.
+Keel bone (sternum or breastbone) fractures in hens are one of the major welfare concerns for farmed hens.
+Not only do they cause them pain for weeks at a time, but a fracture can limit their movement, making it difficult for them to get up to perches or protect themselves from aggressive pecking.
+Laying hens reach full body size by 16 to 18 weeks, but their keel bone keeps hardening until around 40 weeks.
+When they begin laying, part of the keel is still soft cartilage and may not get enough calcium to harden properly because so much calcium is used for making eggs.25Riber AB, Casey-Trott TM and Herskin MS. 2018.
+The influence of keel bone damage on welfare of laying hens.
 Frontiers in Veterinary Science.
-28.
+5, 6.

 Diseases

-Skin diseases are also common, some as a result of prolonged contact with moist, infected litter, causing ammonia burns and blisters.
+Skin diseases are also common, some as a result of prolonged contact with moist, filthy litter, causing ammonia burns and blisters.

 Among caged birds, welfare and disease problems of all kinds are exacerbated by difficulty in inspecting birds – cages are stacked in tiers and the top and bottom layers may be both poorly lit and difficult for stock keepers to reach and see.